nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Features

 ### ***Unit Good Commands***
+A Unit Good is a template of a good.
+A unit good should be added to the warehouse to allow Simplst to know what kind goods will be added to the warehouse later.
+Unit Goods can help Simplst to estimate storage capacity in the future and other predicitive features for future versions.

+A Unit Good contains:
+* unique SKU
+* name
+* description of unit good
+* capacity

 ### Adding a Unit Good `add ug/`
 Add a new unit good to the warehouse, creating a Good with quantity 0 in the process.

 Format: `add ug/ sku/[SKU] n/[NAME] d/*[DESCRIPTION]* size/[CAPACITY]`